-National Parks & Nature Play SA Park of the Month – May 2018
+National Parks & Nature Play SA Park of the Month – September 2018

 Nature Play SA and National Parks SA have joined together to provide a range of fun & free events to be held at various National Parks around South Australia.
-Each month will feature a new park to discover, and the Park of the Month for April is….
+Each month will feature a new park to discover, and the Park of the Month for September is….

 Onkaparinga River National Park & Onkaparinga River Recreation Park

 Head south this Spring to the Onkaparinga River National Park.
 The parks are located 35km south of Adelaide.
 Access to the Recreation Park from River Road, Noarlunga Downs and from Commercial and Sauerbiers Roads, Seaford Meadows.

 A kaleidoscope of nature’s best with diverse hiking trails to the op of the cliff tops or down to permanent rock pools teeming with life.
 You’ll see rugged ridge tops and the narrow river valley of the spectacular Onkaparinga Gorge.
 Wherever you go, you’ll be among native wildlife such as birds, koalas, kangaroos and possums.
 There are Shared-use trails also offer opportunities for mountain bike riders and horse riders to enjoy the rugged beauty of the park.

 Just next door is the Onkaparinga River Recreation Park.
 The river spills onto the plains, creating wetland ponds and flood plains.
 The area conserves important fish breeding habitat and hundreds of native plant and animal species, many of which are rare.
 The Onkaparinga River estuary also provides habitat for endangered migratory birds.
 You can go fishing in the river, wander along the wetland boardwalks, ride a bicycle on the shared use trails, walk your dog (on a lead), kayak the calm waters or just be at peace with nature.